carlsonclaire/rock-paper-scissors-exercise-CC/README.md

 # Install the dotenv package
 + Source: All of the instructions and code below are from https://github.com/theskumar/python-dotenv

 Before you run the Python script, you'll need to install the .env files.
 This will allow you to enter player credentials.
-For example:
+To do so, please first navigate into a virtual environment for your exercise.
+Then:

 ```
 import os